Hannis Taylor: Ambassadorship

 Between 1893 and 1897, Taylor served as Envoy extraordinary and minister plenipotentiary of the United States to the Spanish Empire.
 His selection by President Cleveland, was done to incorporate the New South and appease expansionist, Democrat leader Senator John Tyler Morgan.
 Morgan's candidate was a surprising choice, due to his inability to speak Spanish and lack of familiarity with international law.

 Originally Taylor showed greater interest in advancing his constitutional studies, but he would quickly take on the expansionist role Morgan hoped for abroad, pushing American interests and never backing down from Spanish pressure.
 He would first be tested when the Mora case was reopened as the Spanish Cortes blocked payments conceded by Foreign Minister Segismundo Moret over illegally confiscated land from a naturalized U.S. citizen.

 Later in his term, in 1896, Taylor would butt heads with the Spanish government again.
 Antonio Cánovas del Castillo instructed then Foreign Minister Carlos O'Donnell to solicit European support against the eventuality of the U.S. invading Cuba and the Monroe Doctrine.
 In the Summer of that year, O'Donnell drafted a memorandum that stated American intervention would ultimately result in the destabilizing and overthrowing of the Spanish Monarchy and its colonial holdings, which would in turn spread to the rest of Europe.
 Taylor would become aware of this through the British Ambassador to Spain, Henry Drummond Wolff, who revealed the plans to him.
 Taylor would then respond by warning O'Donnell that, should he continue with the plot, the Cleveland administration would perceive it as a hostile action which saw the memorandum scrapped.
 That same year, Taylor would seek compromise by requesting Spain grant semi-autonomy to Cuba under the rule of Cánovas del Castillo.

 During this period he would work on a second volume of The Origin and Growth of the English Constitution which was published in 1898.
-After his assignment, Taylor was called before President McKinley to give his impressions of Spain's American policy, especially with regards to Cuba.
+After his assignment, Taylor was called before President McKinley to give his impressions of Spain's American policy, especially with regarding Cuba.
 During this meeting, he advocated for American intervention to the president.

 In November 1897 former President Cleveland gave this assessment of Taylor in a letter to former Attorney General Richard Olney: "I am thoroughly disgusted with Hannis Taylor.
 I’d give a month’s salary as President if I was in the White House and he was in Madrid.
 What a satisfaction it would be to bounce him.
-It is an aggravating thing to have to put up wiith his general inefficiency, and find out last that he is not even a gentleman.
+It is an aggravating thing to have to put up with his general inefficiency, and find out last that he is not even a gentleman.
 Well: He’s another of our Southern men of “high character” who – if appointed “will reflect credit on the administration.”
-He wrote that he intended to come see me.
+He wrote that he intended to come to see me.
 I hope not."